neelmitra/avsmqtt/instructions/lab2.md

 Please login to the [AWS IoT Console](https://console.aws.amazon.com/iot/) and select *Manage* (on the left pane) -> Things.

 1. Check if you can see the Thing created with the serial # of your NxP kit (on the right pane).
-2. Click on *Monitor* (left partner) and check on the graphs (in the right pane) for successfull Connections and Messages.
+2. Click on *Monitor* (left pane) and check on the graphs (in the right pane) for successfull Connections and Messages.

 To learn more about AVS Integration for AWS IoT, please click [here](https://developer.amazon.com/docs/alexa-voice-service/avs-for-aws-iot-overview.html).